DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture13.md

 > - Numerical options, credit rate swaps and credit default swaps

 ### Lec 10 Interest rate swaps
-- Floating rate notes (FRN) definition, concepts and pricing in preparation for fi xed-for-fl oating interest rate swap pricing.
+- Floating rate notes (FRN) definition, concepts and pricing in preparation for fixed-for-floating interest rate swap pricing.
 - Fixed-for-floating interest rate swap definitions and concepts.
 - Calculating the net cashflows on each coupon or interest date.
 - The idea that a position in a fixed-for-floating interest rate swap can be replicated via positions in a FRN and a fixed coupon bond.